 It’s not uncommon for military servicemembers or veterans to feel a unique sense of pressure about going back to school.
 Whether seeking an online degree or planning to attend school on campus, you may find yourself concerned about potential problems, be they assignments, deadlines, or exams.
 Should that happen, Trefftzs suggests focusing on what all you have accomplished during your career.
 The physical, mental, and emotional demands of military service are excellent proving grounds for the endurance, forward-thinking, and vision that higher education requires.
 Fortunately, National University is a great place to return to higher education for active duty or veteran servicemembers.

 If you are a military servicemember or a veteran, you should move National several slots higher on your list of possible schools.
-Retired US Navy Lieutenant Commander David Chigos established NU because he believed there was a higher education gap for those who had served their country.
+Retired US Navy Captain David Chigos established NU because he believed there was a higher education gap for those who had served their country.
 This commitment to service personnel features military tuition discounts and scholarships to qualified applicants, including those serving, those who have served (including their dependents), Reserve members, and National Guard members.
 Almost one-third of NU’s student body consists of active duty servicemembers and veterans.

 While many schools across the county tout being certified as “military-friendly,” National has a documented commitment to servicemembers, including class access on more than a dozen bases, including several in California, and other bases from Hawaii to Virginia.
 Beyond offering more than 75 program options, you will have access to National’s Veteran Center.
 There, you can find help with transitioning to civilian life, a support community of other military students and staff, and a wealth of opportunities including mentoring, work-study, and community resources.
 As a Yellow Ribbon institution, National accepts the post 9/11 GI Bill — which means that if you qualify, your out-of-pocket education costs are kept to a minimum.